symfoni/brreg-docs/source/includes/_sdk.md

 # SDK

-You can either the platform with the SDK, or you can extend the platform itself by developing and deploying smart contracts.
+You can connect to the platform with the SDK, or you can extend the platform itself by developing and deploying smart contracts.
 This section is details how to use the SDK.

 ## Getting started